brandonLi8/Sherpa/Buttons/README.md

 ## Image Button

+This is a button class that is designed for a image on top of it.
+This inherits Node.js so it supports animations, hover effects, and click functionality.

-This is a node that represents a Image button with all the listeners already made.
+This is a basically a Node with pre-defined children as text and listeners.

 It  takes a image, its hover image (optional), and text (optional) that is a button.
 The user will provide the styling and the listener function when the button is pressed

 ## CheckButton
 This is a node that represents a check with all the listeners alreadymade.